 3. next we need to setup your radios, If you’ve already done this skip to step 5 otherwise dowload launchpad from github

 and copy it to your pi, this is a collection of gui python scripts used to configure your wireless sensors.
 I have put mine in home/pi/launchpad using vnc in terminal run

 gksudo python LaunchPad.py

 to fire it up. (using gksudo rather than sudo fixes display 0.0 errors caused by running X programs on VNC, you may not need this if using a monitor.)

-4. In LaunchPad, Click on message bridge and hit start wait a second, then click on Configuration wizard (ignore the message stating “Message bridge not found”) then select “serial” in the next window you can configure your sensors, press the configure button on a sensor for one second, wait for it to communicate with wireless bridge and follow the on screen setup, repeat for each sensor.
+4. In LaunchPad, Click on message bridge and hit start wait a minute, then click on Configuration wizard (If this is a rebuild rather than fresh install you can skip configuration and just install minicom to check the sensors are responding) then select “serial” in the next window you can configure your sensors, press the configure button on a sensor for one second, wait for it to communicate with wireless bridge and follow the on screen setup, repeat for each sensor.
 Once you are finished exit LaunchPad

 5. next we install minicom to test communication with your sensors is working correctly so type

 sudo apt-get install minicom -y

 once installed we need to run

 This will open minicom and if all is well you will see your sensors responding, remember they will only report as often as you have told them to so you may need to be patient!
 Exit minicom when you are happy that the sensors are responding.